 Some common essential oils are great to add to your skin care recipes.
 Lavender and chamomile are great for sensitive skin.
 Tea tree otherwise known as Melaluca, works well for blemished and/or oily skin.
 Frankincense helps with scaring, age spots and moisturizing.
 Peppermint revives dull skin.

 I personally believe certain oils can be used undiluted on the skin, but my view is controversial.
-You must use your own knowledge and common sense in this matter.
+You must use your own knowledge and judgement in this matter.
 When it comes to skin care, I prefer to add them to my recipes.
-Adding essential oils to carrier oils such as coconut oil, olive oil or sweet almond oil make a highly effective moisturizer.
+Adding essential oils to carrier oils such as rosehip seed oil, olive oil or sweet almond oil make a highly effective moisturizer.

 Storing Essential Oils

 Because essential oils are highly volatile, they must be kept in a dark glass bottle.
 They will dissolve plastic and react to light.
 Store your oils in a dark cabinet being careful not to expose them to light or heat.
 When stored properly they have a very long shelf life.
 In fact, I have never had an oil go rancid but it is a myth that they never go bad.

 Essential Oil Precautions